Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Declarations

-Funding: The work of Herrala and Oliveira was supported by the Academy of Finland [\textit{Decision Programming: A Stochastic Optimization Framework for Multi-Stage Decision Problems}, grant number 332180]; the work of Ekholm was supported by the Academy of Finland [\textit{Designing robust climate strategies with Negative Emission Technologies under deep uncertainties and risk accumulation (NETS)}, grant number 331764].
+The work of Herrala and Oliveira was supported by the Research Council of Finland [\textit{Decision Programming: A Stochastic Optimization Framework for Multi-Stage Decision Problems}, grant number 332180]; the work of Ekholm was supported by the Research Council of Finland [\textit{Designing robust climate strategies with Negative Emission Technologies under deep uncertainties and risk accumulation (NETS)}, grant number 331764].